zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

    url: Routing.generate('acmemigethmakermodule_ajax_methodname'),
 ```

+### Multilingual routes

+For making routes translatable please refer to the [JMSI18nRoutingBundle documentation](http://jmsyst.com/bundles/JMSI18nRoutingBundle/master/usage).
+There is also a dedicated documentation page showing [how to translate your messages](http://jmsyst.com/bundles/JMSTranslationBundle/master/usage) available.

 ### Expansion of `System::queryStringDecode`
-As you probably know, this function tries calculate the module, type, func parameters from an url.
-On top of it,
-a new section is added trying to match the current url with a Symfony route.
-If it succeeds, the Symfony route
-will take precedence over the old system.
+As you probably know, this function tries to calculate the module, type and func parameters from a given url.
+On top of it, a new section has been added trying to match the current url with a Symfony route.
+If it succeeds, the Symfony route will take precedence over the old system.
 ```php
 // Try to match a route first.
 /** @var \Symfony\Cmf\Component\Routing\ChainRouter $router */